UEFA Europa Conference League quarter-final, semi-final and final draws: What are they? Where to watch? Who are the teams? | UEFA Europa Conference League

 Which teams are in the Europa Conference League quarter-final, semi-final and final draws?

-The draws feature the eight teams that progress through the round of 16.
+The draws feature the eight teams that progressed through the round of 16.

 Can teams from the same country face each other in the Europa Conference League quarter-finals, semi-finals and final?